ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/jekyll_localhost_mac.md

 # Slightly longer version of step 1 above.

-1. Install homebrew (needed to install gpg)
 1. Install gpg (needed to install rvm)
-1. Install rvm (needed for running Jekyll)
+1. Install rvm (needed for running Jekyll) (This installs Homebrew too if you don't already have it.)